(214) 390-7947 (Overseas Callers)

 What vaccinations do I need to volunteer in India?

-The CDC and WHO recommend several vaccinations to travel India.
+The CDC and WHO recommend several vaccinations for travel to India.
 Hepatitis A, Hepatitis B, and Typhoid are some of the most recommended vaccines.
 Therefore, it is vital to consult your doctor on needed vaccinations and health precautions before leaving for your trip.

-What are the principle health risks in India?
+What are the principal health risks for volunteers in India?

-The principle health risks in India are mostly the same as those in other South Asian countries.
 You need to be wary of the rampant air and water pollution.
-You should avoid eating in places where you are not 100% sure about the quality of the food, and as many people are prone to food poisoning in India you may opt to eat a vegetarian diet while here to reduce your risk.
+You should avoid eating in places where you are not 100% sure about the quality of the food, and as many people are prone to food poisoning in India, you may opt to eat a vegetarian diet while here to reduce your risk.
 You must never drink tap water, and only drink bottled or boiled water, or sealed drinks.
-Don’t swallow tap water while taking shower and never use it to rinse.
+Don’t swallow tap water while taking a shower, and never use it to rinse.

 For further readings: